littermap/littermap/README.md

 The app should now be available at http://localhost:9999

+If your browser complains about the self-signed SSL certificate, just bypass that warning.

 ## Development

 Build and then monitor source files for changes, which automatically trigger a rebuild: